notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 The **attachment:** prefix can be used to search for specific filenames (or extensions) of attachments to email messages.

+The **mimetype:** prefix will be used to match text from the content-types of MIME parts within email messages (as specified by the sender).

 For **tag:** and **is:** valid tag values include **inbox** and **unread** by default for new messages added by **notmuch new** as well